 Although deer aren’t considered dangerous, they can act aggressively to protect themselves or their fawns, and may see people and dogs as a threat.
 At this time, there are no plans to control deer populations in Okotoks.
-Citizens are strongly encouraged to adopt strategies to discourage deer from eating and inhabiting their yards.
-If Okotoks citizens can be unified in their behaviours and actions towards deer deterrent strategies, the urban deer population may remain at tolerable levels.
+Residents are strongly encouraged to adopt strategies to discourage deer from eating and inhabiting their yards.
+If residents are willing to be unified in their behaviours and actions towards deer deterrent strategies, the urban deer population can remain at tolerable levels.

 Urban Deer in Okotoks